MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 Enable or disable Hand Raise for participants.
 Hand Raise is ideal for Question and Answer scenarios.
 When an attendee raises their hand, there will be an indicator next to their name in the host panel and a hand raise emoji their avatar or profile bubble.

-**Hand raise enabled:** Participants can raise their hand to await being called on and megaphoned.
+**Hand Raise enabled:** Participants can raise their hand to await being called on and megaphoned.

-**Hand raise disabled:** Participants cannot raise their hand.
+**Hand Raise disabled:** Participants cannot raise their hand.

 When an attendee has their hand raised, you'll see the hand raise notification next to their name in the People panel.